alliedmodders/sourcepawn/docs/upgrading-1.11.md

 SourcePawn 1.11 contains a major rewrite of the compiler.
 This rewrite is intended to allow rapid feature development and improve the health and stability of the language.
-It fixes many bugs, and as a result, old programs may not compiler.
+It fixes many bugs, and as a result, old programs may not compile.

 Notably, SourcePawn 1.11 does not hide errors in unused functions anymore.
 If a stock is unused, and has errors, the errors should be fixed or the stock should be removed.

-Otherwise, common errors upgrading to 1.11 are listed below.
+More common errors for 1.11 upgrades are listed below.

 ## Assignment Changes